eWaterCycle/infra/README.md

 * application is allowed to be used by CO.
 * data storage item and home dir are created for the CO

+End user should be invited to CO and then

+1. to login to Jupyter, he/she should setup TOTP on SRC dashboard profile page
+2. optionally to ssh into machine, the ssh pub key must be added to https://sbs.sram.surf.nl/profile

 ## Docker images

 In the eWaterCycle project we make Docker images.
 The images are hosted on https://hub.docker.com/u/ewatercycle .
 A project member can create issues here for permisison to push images to Dockuer Hub.